alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 lower temperatures make softmax output probabilities more "confident".
 Taking $$\lim\limits_{\tau \to 0}$$, softmax $$\sigma(x, \tau)$$ will produce one-hot vector.

-Now let's write some code, using a toy problem of finding index of the largest value in the input random array.
+Using gumbel softmax let's implement differentiable layer for finding index of the largest value in the input random array.

 Numpy implementation: